There is only one way to measure whether a project is a success or a failure—with data.

 Project metrics are more encompassing so you can track productivity metrics like utilization, scheduling, and realization to get a broader idea of what's actually getting done.

 So what exactly should your agency or organization use to measure performance or improvement?
-Here are our six project metrics you should start using now:
+Read on to find out.

 1. Scheduling due dates and changes

 One of the most critical parts of any project is meeting deadlines and milestones on time.
 And one thing is for sure, clients don't like ever-changing deadlines without specific reasons.

 The challenge is most projects don't hit their deadlines.
 According to Standish Group, only 35% of projects are considered successful.

 This is a huge concern for businesses, which is why monitoring project scheduling, due date changes, and overall progress is an essential aspect of the project management job.
 Tracking these project metrics gives you more insight into:

 Milestones and deadlines: Was the project delivered in line with the estimated date?

 People: Were there enough team members for the assigned tasks?

 Now, there are a lot of data points you need to track to paint an accurate picture of scheduling.
 Using a tool makes it much easier for team leaders to understand how healthy a project's schedule is.

 Take a look at how Teamwork.com tracks a project schedule from 10,000 feet: